mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   "strings"
 )

+// The type "interface{}" means
+// that any type can be used.
-// This accepts an number of arguments of any type. func log(args ...interface{}) {
+func log(args ...interface{}) {
   fmt.Println(args...)
 }

+// This accepts a person name followed by
+// any number of color names.
 func report(name string, colors ...string) {
   text := strings.Join(colors, " and ") + "."
   fmt.Println(name, "likes the colors", text)